yanneta/bbai_deep_learning/HWs/HW1/README.md

-# 🧠 Deep Learning Homework 1: Image Manipulation with PyTorch
+# Deep Learning Homework 1: Image Classification with PyTorch

 This repository contains the first homework assignment for the Deep Learning course.
-The assignment is split into three parts, each focused on using **PyTorch** for low-level tensor manipulation, with an emphasis on working directly with raw image data.
+This assignment guides you through the full deep learning pipeline for image classification using PyTorch.
+You’ll start by implementing custom image augmentations, then train a shallow neural network, and finally explore how architectural and training choices affect model performance.

 ---

-## ✅ Part 1a: Batched Image Manipulation with PyTorch Tensors
+## Part 1a: Batched Image Manipulation with PyTorch Tensors

 ### Deliverables
 Implement all required functions in: `image_manipulation.py`